ReplicableSmartCities/ReplicableSmartCities.github.io/architecture.md

 #### Pattern #1 - Produce and Consume Sensor Data via MQTT

 This pattern is used by sensors and applications that can communicate over a private or public network in real-time.
 It is typically used with sensors that periodically report information that other applications use.
 Devices and applications may be directly connected to the network or may communicate through a specialized communications network such as a mesh or point-to-point wireless network.
+Consuming applications receive sensor data by subscribing to one or more MQTT topics hosted by an MQTT broker.

 ![](https://replicablesmartcities.github.io/pattern1.svg)